HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 As always, you can apply the migration manually by downloading it from GitHub using [this link](https://github.com/HangfireIO/Hangfire/blob/master/src/Hangfire.SqlServer/DefaultInstall.sql).

-### Default Culture
+### Culture & Compatibility Level

 Hangfire automatically captures `CultureInfo.CurrentCulture` and `CultureInfo.CurrentUICulture` and preserves their two-letter codes as background job parameters using the `CaptureCaptureAttribute` filter to use the same culture information in a background job as in the original caller context.
 The downside of such defaults can be heavily duplicated data for each background job.

 Of course, we can remove that filter to avoid capturing anything and save some storage space for applications with a single culture only.
-But now we can also set the default culture to both save storage space but still capture non-default culture.
+But now we can optimize the case when `CurrentCulture` equals `CurrentUICulture` with the new compatibility level and set the default culture to avoid saving culture-related parameters at all if an application uses primarily the same culture.

+#### Compatibility Level

+**After all our servers** upgraded to version 1.8, we can set the following compatibility level to stop writing the `CurrentUICulture` job parameter when it's the same as the `CurrentCulture` one.
+Please note that version 1.7 and lower don't know what to do in this case and will throw an exception, so we should upgrade first.

+<pre><code>configuration
+    .SetDataCompatibilityLevel(<span class="type">CompatibilityLevel</span>.Version_180)</code></pre>

+#### Default Culture

+We can also go further and stop writing culture-related parameters when our application deals mainly with a single culture.

 <div class="alert alert-info">
     <h4>Two-step deployment required</h4>